18 Types of Pothos Plants with Names and Pictures

 Golden Pothos also called Devil's Ivy is the easiest and most popular of the Pothos Plants.
 It bears waxy green leaves with golden yellow varieagation.

-Devil's Ivy is a fast grower and will reach the height of 10 ft in a very short time when grown indoors.
+Devil's Ivy is a fast grower and will reach the height of 10 feet in a very short time when grown indoors.
 Though it can adapt to low light, it grows best in bright indirect light.

 2. Neon Pothos (Epipremnum aureum 'Neon')